AdaCore/libadalang/user_manual/python_api_tutorial.rst

 ###################

-Now that you are familiar with Libadalang's :ref:`core-concepts`, let's actually do some practice with the Ada API.
+Now that you are familiar with Libadalang's :ref:`core-concepts`, let's actually do some practice with the Python API.

 Preliminary setup
 =================

-As the previous section says, the first thing to do in order to use Libadalang is to create an analysis context.
+As seen in the section on core concepts, the first thing to do in order to use Libadalang is to create an analysis context.
 We'll create a simple ``test.py`` file with the following content:

 .. code-block:: python